denisecase/MandArt/MandArt.docc/C1-API.md

 - <doc:TabSavePopup>: Manages the pop-up functionality in the save tab.
 - <doc:TabTune>: View for the tune (adjustment) tab in the application.
 - <doc:TabbedView>: Manages the tabbed interface of the application.
-- <doc:WelcomeHeaderView>: Displays the header view in the welcome screen.
-- <doc:WelcomeMainImageView>: Manages the main image view in the welcome screen.
-- <doc:WelcomeMainInformationView>: Displays information on the main welcome screen.
-- <doc:WelcomeMainView>: The main view of the welcome screen.
-- <doc:WelcomeView>: The overall welcome screen view of the application.

 ### Acknowledgements